 I’ve heard from a colourblind beekeeper who sells queens, and he only uses two colours, yellow and blue, I think, one colour for even years and the other colour for odd years.
 And at the end of the day, you aren’t supposed to do anything as a beekeeper.
 You do what works for you.
 Coloured dots be damned.

 I first heard from another beekeeper who tried using this catcher and said the foam padding wasn’t high enough, so that even when he pushed the plunger all the way, he couldn’t pin the queen down for marking.
 Another guy had the same problem and kept pushing until the plunger pushed through suddenly and squished the queen.
-The sliding mechanism is as smooth as it could be either — a problem I had from the beginning.
+The sliding mechanism isn’t as smooth as it could be either — a problem I had from the beginning.

 Add it all up and those factors could easily make things better than worse, more difficult than easier.